xueluli/Compact-Bilinear-Pooling/README.md

 # Compact-Bilinear-Pooling
-This is a re-implementation of t the 2016 cvpr paper "Compact Bilinear Pooling" for fine-grained image classification using Pytorch
+This is a re-implementation of the 2016 cvpr paper "Compact Bilinear Pooling" for fine-grained image classification using Pytorch
 The repo itself does not include any raw data.
 Save your images according to the heirarchical structure as below:

 Level 0: class1, class2, ..., classC